-Any other allegations of retaliation that are not related to this policy should be immediately reported to Human Resources by emailing hrsupport@fxua.edu or Student Affairs by calling (703) 591-7042 or emailing studentaffairs@fxua.edu
+Any other allegations of retaliation that are not related to this policy should be immediately reported to Human Resources by emailing hrsupport@fxua.edu.

-6) Sexual Assault
+(F) Sexual Assault

 Sexual assault is actual or attempted sexual contact, however slight that contact is, with another person without that person's consent.
 Sexual assault includes, but is not limited to: